 About Genomics

-Genomics is the study of our genes: Genes that encode information in the form of DNA for making proteins; proteins that are the building blocks for almost all kinds of tissue, organs and systems in the body.
+Genomics is the study of our genes, genes that encode information in the form of DNA for making proteins, proteins that are the building blocks for almost all kinds of tissue, organs and systems in the body.
 With the help of scientific capability of decoding of the protein sequencing DNA, now we are capable of knowing the information in the DNA we are carrying in our cells.
-The change of an information in the code may direct formation of nonfunctional/ dysfunctional protein(s) that may ultimately lead to impairment of specific function for which that protein is naturally assigned for.
+A change of information in the code may direct formation of non-functional/ dysfunctional protein(s) that may ultimately lead to impairment of specific function for which that protein is naturally assigned.
 We call it a disease or disorder and knowing it before any delay can help us prevent the consequences of the disease.
-Therefore, genomics can help us to understand the genetic basis of disease and help us to know what we should do or what we should not.
+Therefore, genomics can help us to understand the genetic basis of disease and to know what is to be done.

 Genomics Services_RT-PCR/Sanger